Civitavecchia to Rome by Train

-If you want more detailed directions or a printed map, stop at the tourist office's kiosk by the port entrance.
+If you want more detailed directions or a printed map, stop at the tourist office's Infopoint kiosk at the shuttle-bus stop.

 2. Choose a station in Rome.

-Most trains from Civitavecchia to Rome complete their journey at , the city's main railroad station and the hub of Rome's public-transportation network.
+Most trains from Civitavecchia to Rome complete their journey at Roma Termini, the city's main railroad station and the hub of Rome's public-transportation network.